 The HW-Q80R can handle two-channel music with excellent stereo separation.
 It created a soundstage with clarity and accurate imaging that was balanced and lively.
 This result is a musical performance that is almost identical to the HW-Q90R.

 Another area that performs identically to the flagship model’s is its ability to deliver robust and controlled bass.
-It shouldn’t surprise that both soundbars have the same wireless subwoofer and produce impressive results.
+It shouldn’t surprise that both soundbars have the same subwoofer and produce impressive results.

 Samsung has made a significant redesign to its replacement, which integrates seamlessly with the central unit and delivers the lower frequencies with speed & depth.